rajat-tech-002/Evaluating-Machine-Learning-Models-for-Disparate-Computer-Systems-Performance-Prediction/README.md

 Moreover, in physical systems, prediction accuracy of memorybound algorithms is higher as compared to compute-bound algorithms due to manufacturer variability in processors.

+# Folders
+##  Dataset_CSV: Contains input dataset
+## Codes: Contain all Experimental Codes
+## data: Contains saved models and cross-folds data, which is available as a link to google drive.
+## Images: Contains images used for Paper
+## Results_CSV: Contains Metircs Scores for each Dataset application
+## Results_Plots_Code: Contains code used for plotting and saving images for paper